 Use this knowledge when you select a time to schedule your campaigns on Surveybot and you will see an increase in your chatbot survey response rates.

-The optimal length of your chatbot surveys over messenger should be no more than 10-15 questions.
-This is because you want your survey to be conversational and badgering someone with too many questions will likely result in an abandoned survey.
+The optimal length of your chatbot surveys over messenger should not be more than 10-15 questions.
+This is because you want your survey to be conversational and badgering someone with too many questions will most probably result in an abandoned survey.

-If your survey is going to take 2 minutes, tell them.
-If it takes 10 minutes, tell them that too.
+Be it 2 minutes or 10 minutes, do inform your respondents.
 It’s better to be upfront about the time commitment rather than have the survey take longer than they expect.
+This may sound too simple a thing but it works wonders in increasing the survey response rates.

 Also, make sure to motivate respondents by showing them their progress.
 This is easy to do by inserting the progress bar object into your survey during the design step.